-This fall, the Smith College Department of Art is pleased to host Helen Hills as the 2014-2015 Ruth and Clarence Kennedy Professor in Renaissance Studies.
+This fall, the Smith College Department of Art is pleased to host Lynn Staley as the 2015-2016 Ruth and Clarence Kennedy Professor in Renaissance Studies.
 (Click image at left for event poster).

 Recent Kennedy Professors-in-Residence: